KevinMathewT/Deep-Learning-CSCI-GA-2572-Final-Project/README.md

 ## Overview

-In this project, you will train a JEPA world model on a set of pre-collected trajectories from a toy environment involving an agent in two rooms.
+In this project, we train a JEPA world model on a set of pre-collected trajectories from a toy environment involving an agent in two rooms.

 ### JEPA